Customer trust and data security are critical to everything we do at Birdie.

 Failover and DR

 Birdie was built with disaster recovery in mind.
-All of our infrastructure and data are spread across 2 AWS availability zones and will continue to work should any one of those data centers fail.
+All of our infrastructure and data are spread across 3 AWS availability zones, these are three different physical data centres, and will continue to work should any one those fail.

 Virtual Private Cloud